Bookrage001/osc/resources/docs/user-guide/widgets-generics.md

 #### `value`
 - type: `*`
 - default: `empty`
 - usage: if set, the widget will be initialized with this `value`.
 This won't affect linked widgets and won't send any osc message.
-- note: its `type` must match the widget's value type (ie a `number` for sliders, an `array` for pads, etc)
+- note: its `type` must match the widget's value type (ie a `number` for sliders, an `array` for pads, etc). **Changes made to `value` won't be visible until the session is reloaded.**

 #### `precision`